benlesh/angular-minesweeper/README.md

 1. Add a "server" project in .NET.
 We're going to use .NET 4.0 and SignalR 1.* since that's aligns to what technologies we use here at Aesynt.
    - Add a MVC 4 project
-   - Use NuGet to add SignalR 1.*
+   - Use NuGet to add SignalR 1.1.4 (not 2, because we're using .NET 4.0 for now)